Never Miss a Chance to Do the Most Good

 • Visit our gift and estate planning website at saplannedgiving.org for everything planned giving for GLD!

-• Invite your Gift and Estate Planning representative to attend your local events
+• Invite your Gift and Estate Planning representative to attend your local events.

 Upcoming Events:

-Estate Planning Seminar: Thursday, October 24, 2024 at the Venetian Club, starts at 8 a.m.
+Estate Planning Seminar: Thursday, October 22, 2025, at the Venetian Club, starts at 8 a.m.
 Register Now

 Major Gifts

-• Send updated program information to Terri Butler: terri.butler@usc.salvationarmy.org or 248-361-1062
+• Send updated program information to Terri Butler: terri.butler@usc.salvationarmy.org

 • Frontline Reports are to be updated with stats and stories connected with your local corps.
-Officers provide stats and stories to divisional donor relations representative.
+Officers provide stats and stories to the divisional donor relations representative.

 White Mail

-• When white mail checks are received at your corps they are to be scanned on the Smart Source Adaptive Scanner or Panini scanner, with this new process in place no donations should be locally deposited.
+• When white mail checks are received at your corps, they are to be scanned on the Smart Source Adaptive Scanner or Panini scanner.
+With this new process in place, no donations should be locally deposited.
 The scanners are used for white mail and the occasional direct mail remit that is mailed to the corps.
 The scanners are quick and efficient, and the donation will be in the bank within 24 hours of scanning, in Salesforce quicker, which results in quicker thank you letters.

 • A report will be pulled from THQ that gives DHQ an up-to-date account of corps scanning batches.
-Corps that have not scanned their donations checks to CDS Global, will be asked to comply immediately with the batching process to ensure timely thank you letters, reporting, and depositing of funds into the corps account.
+Corps that have not scanned their donation checks to CDS Global will be asked to comply immediately with the batching process to ensure timely thank you letters, reporting, and depositing of funds into the corps' account.
+Direct Mail and White Mail instructions can be found here.

 If you have any questions, please contact Christina Holman and copy John Hale.